cloudcreate-dk/essentials-components/README.md

 ```

 ## UnitOfWork / Transaction Management

-Setup the EventStore using transaction/UnitOfWork management by the EventStore (e.g. instead of Spring)
+Setup the EventStore using transaction/UnitOfWork management by the EventStore: `EventStoreManagedUnitOfWorkFactory`
 See `Spring-PostgreSQL Event Store` for a Spring oriented setup

 ```